 DDM is a specialized multinational investor and manager of non-performing loans ("NPL") and special situations.
-Primarily DDM invests in corporate and consumer secured portfolios in Southern, Central and Eastern Europe, but also in unsecured portfolios.
+DDM primarily invests in corporate and consumer, secured and unsecured portfolios in Southern, Central and Eastern Europe, and DDM has also made a strategic investment in Addiko Bank AG.
 We work in close and longstanding relations with banks and financial institutions and provide solutions to recover outstanding distressed assets.

 DDM has developed state-of-the-art processes for analysis, pricing and management of the acquired portfolios through its deep industry experience.
 In 2019 we launched a servicing platform for secured portfolios to increase the focus on portfolio management and business development services.
-Access to this servicing platform for secured portfolios will complement the existing partnerships with leading local collection agencies to optimise collections from each portfolio, ensuring increased control and enabling DDM to be closer to the market.
+Access to this servicing platform for secured portfolios complements our partnerships with leading local collection agencies to optimize collections from each portfolio, ensuring increased control and enabling DDM to be closer to the market.
 Consequently, DDM has developed a successful business model allowing for flexibility, automated processes and speed in decision-making.